 Before coming to see us, take a look at our Interactive Map featuring many photo galleries of our numerous gardens.
 You can also learn about our history and find out why the Garden was built.
 Then come see us to experience the Garden yourself.
 Information about scheduled and self-guided tours can be found on this page.
 For a 360 degree view of our Garden, click here.

 The gardens are open free of charge from dawn to dusk, 365 days a year.

 Guided tours are available.
-We encourage groups of 8 or more to call ahead for a guided tour.
+We encourage groups of 8 or more to call one week ahead for a guided tour.
 Self-guided tour information is available in our Welcome Center, Monday through Friday, 9am until 5pm.